How to Determine the Value of a Business

 A Final Note on Business Valuation

 The determination of the value of a business is, in the end, only realized when a willing buyer and willing seller sit down and come to an agreement, and put that agreement in writing.
-But having some business valuation methods in your pocket when you go into negotiation with a seller can help you focus the discussion and get to an agreement more easily.
+But having some business valuation methods in your pocket when you go into a negotiation with a seller can help you focus the discussion and get to an agreement more easily.